Become a Chartered Accountant Without a Degree in Accounting 2024

 7. Take the printed application form and photocopies of your credentials to your referee for certification.

-Now the following steps are very important to complete the registration.
+Now, the following steps are very important to complete the registration.

-1. Fill the membership number, name and phone number of your referee in the required section of the printed application form
+1. Fill in the membership number, name and phone number of your referee in the required section of the printed application form

 2. Have the following with you: